 Hyperlaw's lawsuit resulted in...a demarcation of the boundaries of West's copyright claim and thereby broke West's monopoly grip on thousands of judicial opinions.
 When David vanquished Goliath, the Israelites rewarded him by making him their King...all [Hyperlaw] asks for its efforts is that it be reimbursed for the substantial legal fees West forced it to incur in order to vindicate the public's right of access to judicial opinions.
 It prevailed against an adversary that did all that it could to make this litigation as expensive as possible, no doubt hoping that a small company such as Hyperlaw would not stay the course.

 He and the late Paul J. Ruskin successfully argued the two appeals against Prof. Arthur R. Miller (Wright and Miller, Federal Practice and Procedure) in winning affirmance in the Second Circuit Court of Appeals.

-In 2011, along with attorneys Joel Holt and Kimberly Japinga, he obtained a $28.7 million federal jury verdict under Delaware law against an Alcoa World Alumina subsidiary represented by two large national law firms.
+In 2011, along with Joel Holt and Kimberly Japinga, he obtained a $28.7 million federal jury verdict under Delaware law against an Alcoa World Alumina subsidiary represented by two large national law firms.
 This was a vigorously contested fraud and breach of contract action which included more than $6 million in punitive damages.
 The trial judge later upheld that punitive award, finding that because of the "hidden misrepresentations and the involvement of top officials at the company. . .the fraud was 'outrageous.'"
-The verdict led to the 2012 entry of a consent decree in a series of associated CERCLA/environmental cases which required the Alcoa subsidiary to fully remediate and restore the disputed areas -- and a 2014 settlement with the remaining defendants, primarily Lockheed and HOVENSA, for more than $50 million.
+The verdict led to the 2012 entry of a consent decree in a series of associated CERCLA/environmental cases which required the Alcoa subsidiary to fully remediate and restore the disputed areas -- and a 2014 settlement with the remaining defendants, including Lockheed, for more than $50 million.

-In addition, he has consulted with, and developed programs in litigation, corporate compliance, EEO law and massive document litigation support for corporate and governmental clients -- including Sandia National Laboratories, the
+In addition, he has consulted with, and developed programs in litigation, corporate compliance, corporate defense, EEO law and massive document litigation support for corporate and governmental clients -- including Sandia National Laboratories, the

 U.S. Justice Department, the U.S. Navy, the Western Area Power Authority, the National Forest Service and the U.S. Department of the Interior.
 From 1988 to 1990, he was also the supervising counsel for Merrill Lynch